microsoft/fluentui/rfcs/convergence/props-consistency-check.md

 **Proposed Work Items**

 - [ ] Update AccordionHeaderCommons size to inline 'small' | 'medium' | 'large' | 'extra-large'
-- [ ] Consider renaming AvatarProps size to indicate what part is being sized and inline values.
+- [ ] Rename AvatarProps size to indicate what part is being sized and inline values.
 - [ ] Update BadgeProps size to use 'extra-small' | 'small' | 'medium' | 'large' | 'extra-large' (inline)
 - [ ] Update ButtonProps and ImageProps to both use either fluid or block to indicate taking up space.
       Consider discriminated untion if there will be additional values later.